 What’s the minimum age?
 What’s the maximum?

 Age limits are determined by the individual aquatic centers.
 Usually the minimum age is 4-years old and the maximum is 14-years old.
 But, again, this varies according to the age limits established by the aquatic centers.

 Where are swimming lessons taught?

-The Flying Fish program continues to expand statewide.
+The Flying Fish program continues to expand throughout Tennessee and is beginning to have class offerings in neighboring states.
 A current list of aquatic centers hosting the Flying Fish program will be maintained on our website.

 Will my child learn how to swim at the end of the lessons?

 There’s no guarantee.
 However, over 90% of children going through the Flying Fish program meet, or surpass, Level I swim skills by the end of lessons.

 Are lessons taught in an indoor pool or an outdoor pool?